 October 1st: Bath.
 I’ve been to Bath once before, all too briefly.
 I have a session at the Fashion Museum’s Study Facilities.
 They are going to pull some extant examples of beetlewing embroidery, 1830s dresses, and maybe an Edwardian evening dress or two, and I will get to have a couple of hours of hands-on playtime.
 Photographs are allowed!
 In the evening, I want to visit Thermae Bath Spa, and have a soak in the rooftop pool.
 Bliss….

-October 2nd: Daytrip from Bath to the Cotswolds.
-I plan on visiting several small villages and just wandering around… At some point, I’ll be taking a hot air balloon ride over Bath.
+Daytrip from Bath to the Cotswolds.
+I plan on visiting several small villages and just wandering around… Change of plans – I’m going to Cardiff instead.
+I plan to visit the Doctor Who Experience, for sure!
+At some point, I’ll be taking a hot air balloon ride over Bath.
 Haven’t quite decided on a time yet.

 October 3rd: Train back to London.
 I might stop off at Salisbury on the way for a couple of hours.
 I just have to get back to London by 3pm for my tour of the Angels Costumiers.

 October 4 – 5th: Early flight from London, and one night, two days in Venice.